Gbaran tribe

-Gbarain is actually a clan occupying the villages mentioned above.
-The Gbarain people are part of the Izon (Ijaw) ethnic nationality.
-Gbarain was founded by a man called Gbarainowei, son of Oporoza the son of Izon.
-Gbarainowei's brothers are Kumbowei and Kabowei in Sagbama Local Government Area of Bayelsa State in Nigeria.
-The Gbarain people speak a dialect Izon.
-Their occupations, like other of Izon groups, include fishing, farming, canoe-carving and palm oil production.
+Gbaraun is actually a clan occupying the villages mentioned above.
+The Gbaraun people are part of the Izon (Ijaw) ethnic nationality.
+Gbaraun was founded by a man called Gbaraunowei, son of Oporoza the son of Izon.
+Gbaraunowei's brothers are Kunbowei and Kabowei in Sagbama Local Government Area of Bayelsa State in Nigeria.
+The Gbaraun people speak a dialect Izon.
+Their occupations, like other of Izon groups, include fishing, farming, canoe-carving, hunting, lumbering and palm oil production.